Kieran132/Runaway/README.md

 - As a logged-in user, I want the site to save my details
 - As a logged-in user, I want the ability to view previous order history
-- As a logged-in user, I want email confirmation with either booking a tour or placing an order
+- As a logged-in user, I want email confirmation when booking a tour

 ---